llm-bible/llm-bible.github.io/_publications/qin2023is.markdown

 citations: 207
 bibkey: qin2023is
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2302.06476'}]
-tags: [GPT, Attention Mechanism, Language Modeling, Prompting]
+tags: [GPT, Few-Shot, Prompting, Language Modeling]
 ---
 Spurred by advancements in scale, large language models (LLMs) have demonstrated the ability to perform a variety of natural language processing